Bobbo117/MQ135-Air-Quality-Sensor/README.md

 The sensor is in the basement.
 The first floor is vacant, we sleep on the second floor with the window open.

 A little after 4:14 a.m., I got up to pee.
-We see a bump in CO2 in the basement.

-The timeline is represented on the graph screenshot below.
+We see a bump in CO2 in the basement, as indicated on the timeline screenshot below.

 I tried to get back to sleep, but gave up around 4:48, when I went to the first floor to make coffee, creating another bump in CO2, then head back upstairs.